 Welcome to CSCI 1380!
 This project is a self-contained introduction to many of the concepts that you'll be using frequently.
 You'll be implementing a real distributed system while getting some practice using concurrency control mechanisms in Go.
-Before you dive into this project, make sure you've signed and turned in the collaboration policy and that you've read the coding guidelines that we've posted on the website.
+Before you dive into this project, make sure you've signed and turned in Lab 0 so you can get credit for your work!